When to Refinance Mortgage: 6 Key Signs It’s Time to Make a Move

 What to consider before refinancing a mortgage

-When should you refinance a mortgage?
+When does it make sense to refinance a mortgage?

 Switch from an adjustable rate to a fixed-rate mortgage